sigstore/docs/content/en/cosign/overview.md

 ```
 ### Signing with a generated key

-Although you do not have to use an existing key, you can generate a key or use an existing key for signing.
-However, it is recommended that you use keyless signing, as a main feature of Sigstore is to make signatures invisible infrastructure.
+It it recommended that you use keyless signing, as a main feature of Sigstore is to make signatures invisible infrastructure that do not require key management.
+However, Sigstore allows you to use an existing key or generate a key if you prefer.

 To generate keys using Cosign, use the `cosign generate-key-pair` command.